 Am I Eligible for Family Medical Leave?

 The California State University Family and Medical Leave (CSU FML) incorporates both the federal Family and Medical Leave Act (FMLA) and the state California Family Rights Act (CFRA).
 Employees with at least 12 months of service are eligible for a leave of up to 12 weeks in a 12-month period.
+Some units are required to have actually worked one thousand two hundred and fifty (1,250) hours in the twelve (12) months preceding the leave.
 Additional information may be obtained on the Leave Programs website: http://www.csufresno.edu/hr/benefits/leavesofabsence/medical.shtml

 What is NDI and when can I use it?

 NDI is NonIndustrial Disability Insurance, and is administered through the Employment Development Department.
 It is a short-term disability program provided by the California State University system for the majority of its employees.
 NDI can only be used for an employee's own illness.
-An application for NDI can be requested through the HR Analyst/Leave Coordinator in Human Resources.
+An application for NDI can be requested from your Leave Coordinator in Human Resources.
 For all illnesses, there is a 7 day waiting period before benefits begin.
 The amount you will receive while on NDI varies by collective bargaining agreement.
 Additional information about this program can be found at the Leave Programs website: http://www.csufresno.edu/hr/benefits/leavesofabsence/medtypes.shtml

 Will deductions be taken from my pay associated with NonIndustrial Insurance + Catastrophic Leave Donations?